-- 1. Maintenance Report.
+- 1. Progress Report.
+The Applicant of the Pipeline Project shall submit, on a biannual basis, due by June 30 and December 31 of each year a Progress Report.
+The report shall include information on the status of the Building Permit submission, including delays, schedule changes, and alterations or changes to the approved Special Use Permit Application. - 2.
+Annual Report.
+A written report shall be submitted to the Zoning Administrator by June 30 of each year the private pipeline is under commission.
+This written report shall provide a summary of all activities of the pipeline for the previous year. - a.
+Emergency contact information, including primary and secondary points of contact - b.
+Letter of credit - c.
+Administration fee for letter of credit - d.
+Facility Maintenance and Operations Reports - 3.
+Maintenance Report.
 The Applicant of the Private Pipeline Project shall submit, on an annual basis, due by June 30, a summary of the maintenance report to Lee County Zoning Office including all maintenance preformed on the systems.
 In addition to the above annual summary, the Applicant shall furnish such maintenance report as Lee County reasonably requests.
-Requirements include, but are not limited to: - i.
-Emergency contact information for the Private Pipeline - ii.
-Letter of credit for the Pipeline project - iii.
-Administration fee for letter of credit - 2.
+Requirements include, but are not limited to: - a.
+Emergency contact information for the Private Pipeline - b.
+Letter of credit for the Pipeline project - c.
+Administration fee for letter of credit - 4.
 Operation Report.
 The Applicant shall provide an annual certification report due to the Zoning Administrator by June 30 of each year.
-The report is to include operational summaries for the pipeline systems including, but not limited to: - 2.
-The date the pipeline(s) became inoperable.
+The report is to include operational summaries for the pipeline systems including, but not limited to:

-3. The date it came back in to service or the expected date for the pipeline(s) to return to service.
+- a.
+The date the pipeline(s) became inoperable. - b.
+The date it came back into service or the expected date for the pipeline(s) to return to service.